HumbleDeer/danger-klipper/docs/Contact.md

 # Contact

-This document provides contact information for Klipper.
+This document provides contact information for the Klipper and Danger Klipper projects.

 ## Discourse Forum